janzheng/Meteor-React-Alt-Base/README.md

 {: #styling}

 ## Styling

-– Styling should generally not care about how the app is organized – BUT you can run into conflicts, so we can encapsulate and compartmentalize by react components – avoid confusion when styling (easy to find where some class comes from, at the expense of a longer name)
+The SCSS should generally not care about how the app is organized, but you can run into conflicts, so we can encapsulate and compartmentalize by components and functionality.

 ##### Styling